Aiswarya-prasad/honeybee-cross-species-metagenomics/README.md

   - `results/11_phylogenies/05_MAG_bac120_nucleotide_trees`contain the trees made with the nucleotide sequences of the 120 bacterial genes identified by GTDB-tk collected and aligned using a codon-aware aligner (macse)

-Below is a collection of manuscript figures and the corresponding plots that were used in making them (searching for this path / filename in the Github repository will provide to the script that generated the plot):
+Below is a collection of manuscript figures and the corresponding plots that were used in making them (searching for this path / filename in the GitHub repository will provide to the script that generated the plot):

 * Fig. 1 (Relevant scripts are `scripts/visualization/09-plot_community_composition.Rmd` and `scripts/visualization/06-plot_and_summarize_MAGs.Rmd` and )
   - B: `results/figures/06-figures/06-mag_by_host_ref_vs_nonref_monochrome.pdf`